No.

 You will need to pay your bill with your school and fix your status.
 You will need to show us proof that you applied for your transcript so that we know we will be receiving it.

 No, we do not offer school deferrals.
-If you choose to opt out, your name will be removed from the list.
+If you choose to opt out, your name will be removed from the list and you would be required to re-apply.

 No. The step you reached last (e.g., medical/psychological) is where you will pick up.

-No. There is a limit on the number of recruits who can enter the 120th Police Academy class.
-If this limit is reached, you may be deferred to the 121st Police Academy class.
+No. There is a limit on the number of recruits who can enter the the Police Academy class.
+If this limit is reached, you will be deferred to the next Police Academy class.

 While your location preference will be taken into consideration, rank based on Academy performance and Agency need, primarily determine Command Assignment.